Sessions in-person in boston and online across ma, me, NY & FL

 Support that’s warm, relaxed, and collaborative

-As a gay psychologist, I understand how pressures from family, community, and culture can shape the way you see yourself.
-Therapy is a place where you don’t have to filter or explain who you are.
-Here, you can set down the weight of shame, perfectionism, and the constant pressure to get it right.
+As a gay psychologist, I understand how pressure from family, community, and culture can quietly shape how you see yourself and how much of yourself you allow to show.
+Therapy is a space where you don’t have to filter, translate, or justify who you are.
+You can speak plainly about the shame, perfectionism, and pressure to get it right that you’ve been carrying.

-In our work together, we’ll look at how family messages, cultural expectations, and political realities have shaped your sense of self.
-We’ll make space for the anger, fear, and exhaustion that come with being part of a community that’s often under attack, while also building ways to stay grounded and connected.
+In our work together, we’ll look closely at how family dynamics, cultural expectations, and political realities have influenced your sense of safety and self-trust.
+There’s room here for the anger, fear, grief, and exhaustion that come with living in a world where LGBTQ+ people are often scrutinized or threatened.
+We’ll also pay attention to how you’ve learned to cope, protect yourself, and stay functional, even when it’s taken a toll.

 Two young men laugh together on a sunny city street, one standing behind the other with his arms wrapped around him in a warm, affectionate embrace.